kdheepak/blog/src/posts/39-svelte-pandoc.md

 <Counter />
 ```

-You can click on the date in this blog post to see the source markdown file.
+You can click on the date in this blog post to see the source markdown file that was used to render this page.